-Develops your understanding and skills on Career Coaching and Counselling PGA.
+Develops your understanding and skills in Career Coaching and Counselling through this Postgraduate Award.
 Warwick's Centre for Lifelong Learning draws on a wide range of expertise across our professional networks.
 Gain insight into how to provide creative and effective career support.

 This postgraduate award enables you to develop an understanding and skills in career coaching and counselling, and their use in career development.
 You will also integrate this understanding with your practice in a variety of contexts.